anton-mel/pie/README.md

 decoding step is one batch of 8 instead of 8 batches of 1 (0.73s instead of 1.2s for 32 tokens).
 It is not 8x, because attention still runs sequence by sequence and top-k runs on the CPU.
-Those belong to the engine, not to Pie's design, and a later chapter fixes them.
+Those belong to the engine, not to Pie's design, and a later chapter fixes it.

 > [!WARNING]
 > A forward in flight must keep its pages.
 The inferlet can drop a working
 > set while its forward is still queued, and without care those pages would
 > go back to the pool and be handed to someone else before the model writes
 > into them.
 So every request holds its pages (`Hold` in
-> `runtime/src/engine.rs`) until the model has run it.
+> `engine.rs`) until the model has run it.

 ## Read Order